Blog: On Leading by Empowerment

 We are creatures of habit.
 Lead by example, and in due time, you may see the desired shift in your work environment amongst all ranks that reflects what you are demonstrating.

-When I think about why I haven't witnessed this latter leadership style (empowerment) as much as the former (fear), I arrive at various contributing factors for this being the case, one of them often being that we, people, are creatures of habit.
+When I think about why I haven't witnessed this latter leadership style (empowerment) as much as the former (fear), I arrive at various contributing factors, one of them often being that we, people, are creatures of habit.
 For too long, our societal work culture has, generally speaking, favored the

-I do everything possible to intentionally create the type of work environment that leads to a culture shift built around inspiration, respect, self-discovery and continuous growth, and compassion; in other words, leaderhip through empowering my coworkers.
+I do everything possible to intentionally create the type of work environment that leads to a culture shift centered on inspiration, respect, self-discovery and continuous growth, and compassion; in other words, leaderhip through empowering my coworkers.

-Being in a leadership position myself now, however, I do everything possible to intentionally create the type of workplace environment that leads to a culture built around inspiration, respect, self-discovery and continuous growth, diversity, and compassion; in other words, leaderhip through empowering my coworkers.
+Being in a leadership position myself now, however, I do everything possible to intentionally create the type of workplace environment that leads to a culture centered on inspiration, respect, self-discovery and continuous growth; diversity in idea, though and life experience; and, compassion; in other words, leaderhip through empowering my coworkers.

 I first experienced empowerment leadership through my immediate family and my Latinx community as a child.